Appointment Information

 - You will be required to fill out a safety screening form prior to your scan to ensure that it is safe for you to participate in the study you are volunteering for

-- Those under 18 will need a parent or legal guardian to complete this form
+- Those under 18 will need a parent or legal guardian.

 - Those who wear medication patches or insulin pumps will be asked to remove them prior to having an MRI.
 Please verify with your prescribing physician that it is safe to do so.